nicholasrubright/myDSL/README.md

 };
 ```

-The SingList class creates the list, it uses the nodes to form the structure.
-It only uses two variables which are the head and tail.
+The `SingList` class creates the list, it uses the nodes to form the structure.
+It only uses two variables which are the `head` and `tail`.
 The other functions are various operations that can be preformed on the list.

 ```c++
 class SingList {